charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 - BitBucket it is ccalvert
 - GitHub it is charliecalvert

-Though it may confuse matters somewhat, I should perhaps add that it is not wrong to pull down an existing repository onto your machine for the first time by first typing git init.
+Though it may confuse matters somewhat, I should perhaps add that it is not wrong to pull down an existing repository onto your machine for the first time by first typing **git init**.
 It is just that I think it is simpler to pull it down by cloning it.
-Also, we have to be sure never to type git init outside our repository, and particular, by typing it in our home directory or in the ~/Git directory.
+Also, we have to be sure never to type **git init** outside our repository, and particular, by typing it in our home directory or in the **~/Git** directory.

 ## Git Clone and Git Init